Lucien Aigner: Career

 Initially earning a law degree, By 1926, Aigner was a reporter for the Hungarian newspaper Az Est, and soon became a photographer with them.
 During this time, Aigner started using a Leica camera.

-From 1927 to 1939, Aigner was the chief of Az Est's Paris beaureau.
+From 1927 to 1939, Aigner was the chief of Az Est's Paris bureau.
 During this time he also freelanced for several other publications such as Vu, L'illustration, Picture Post, Berliner Illustrierte Zeitung and Münchner Illustrierte.

 During his career Aigner's work was most often focused on political events that led up to the Second World War.
 He was the Paris correspondent of the London General Press at the Stresa Conference of 1935, where Aigner photographed Benito Mussolini, who was about to sneeze as the picture was taken.
 The photo made the cover of Newsweek in 1940, and established Aigner as a photojournalist.
 In 1939, he emigrated from France to the United States to escape Nazi persecution.

 After his arrival he settled in New York, where Aigner continued his work as a freelancer, working for publications such as Christian Science Monitor and th New York Times.
 He spent time at Princeton University, taking photographs of Albert Einstein.
 The photos of Einstein are among Aigner's most famous, and were reportedly Einstein's favorite photos of himself. in 1948, Aigner retired from his work as a photojournalist.

 Between 1948 and 1953 he worked as an announcer, scriptwriter, producer and director of American radio station Voice of America, moving to Massachusetts, where he opened a portrait studio.

-Achievments
+Achievements

 In a 1999 article, published shortly after his death, The International Center of Photography described him, together with Henri Cartier-Bresson and Erich Salomon, as a "pioneer of the small camera" commending his work evoked “the atmosphere of everyday life in pre-war Europe."

-Today, his works can be found in many collections including the Metropolitan Museum of Art, Museum of Modern Art, Smithsonian Institution, ICP New York City, Victoria & Albert, London and Bibliotheque Nationale, Paris.
+Today, his works can be found in many collections including the Metropolitan Museum of Art, Museum of Modern Art, Smithsonian Institution, ICP New York City, Victoria & Albert, London and Bibliothèque Nationale, Paris.